bparkis/llrt/README.md

 [^2]: ... if you first check your code to be sure it's safe to flip that switch.
 LLRT comes with an automatic task and data parallelism system.
 In fact, LLRT could be used as a more general purpose multithreading system, as long as you can formulate your task as a large number of small units communicating with each other.

-LLRT is not designed for conventional ML projects.
-It's not a substitute for tensorflow or torch.
 You may wish to first experiment with neuron learning rules in LLRT, taking advantage of the design separation between network architecture and neuron behavior, before re-implementing your neurons in another framework to take advantage of CUDA.

 ## Structure of an LLRT Network